wasmCloud/wascc-host/README.md

 **WARNING** - This API is experimental and subject to breaking changes.

 **NOTE** - All of these examples use _native_ capability providers, and therefore utilize the linux dynamic libraries (`.so` files).
 To use these examples on a Mac, you will need to manully build Mac dynamic libraries (`.dylib` files) and modify the examples to read those files instead.

+## waSCC on Kubernetes

+Looking to deploy waSCC actors on Kubernetes?
+Check out the [krustlet](https://github.com/deislabs/krustlet) project.